DataDog/documentation/content/en/service_management/workflows/access.md

 Use [role-based access control (RBAC)][3] to control access to your workflows and connections.
 To see the list of permissions that apply to workflows and connections, see [Datadog Role Permissions][10].

-### Restrict connection use
+### Restrict access on a specific connection

 Set permissions on each connection to limit modifications or restrict their use.
 The granular permissions include **Viewer**, **Resolver**, and **Editor**.

 Viewer
-: Can view
+: Can view the connection

 Resolver
-: Can resolve and view
+: Can resolve and view the connection

 Editor
-: Can edit, resolve, and view
+: Can edit, resolve, and view the connection

 Resolving a connection includes getting the connection object assigned to a step and retrieving the secret associated with it.